Fleench/Contact-Link/README.md

 This project still provides only a lightweight example implementation but now demonstrates how a more complete contact manager could be built.

+### Automatic server discovery

+Instead of relying on a single CardDAV URL, the plugin now follows the same multi-step lookup that DAVx5 uses.
+It first asks the server for your `current-user-principal`, then queries that principal for the `addressbook-home-set` and finally lists all address books found there.
+You can choose the correct collection from a dropdown in the settings tab so the sync always targets the right address book.

 ### Zoho CardDAV Setup

 Set the CardDAV URL to: